|

 hails from Orissa and wrote many books.
 The notable among them are Chattarpati Kisku Rapaj (play)

-published on 1948 and Kherwal Akil Bati (Collection of songs) published on 1950.
-Many of his writings was
+published in 1948 and Kherwal Akil Bati (Collection of songs) published in 1950.
+Many of his writings

-in manuscript stage.
-In 1990, All India Santali Writers Association, honoured him for his contribution in Santali.
+were in manuscript stage.
+In 1990, All India Santali Writers Association, honoured him for his contribution to Santali

 Thakur